MoritzB90/PyRID/sphinx/Developers/Theory/methods.rst

 .. math:: p = 1-\exp\Big(-\sum_i^n k_i \Delta t \Big),

+where :math:`n` is the number of reaction paths and :math:`k_i` the microscopic reaction rate for each path.
+Here, we distinguish between the microscopic reaction rate, which is the rate at which two molecules react if their distance is below :math:`R_{react}` and the macroscopic reaction rate, which is the rate at which any two molecules react on average.
+The macroscopic reaction rate is what you usually get as a result out of some experimental measurement.
-where :math:`n` is the number of reaction paths.
-Here, we assume that the time step :math:`\Delta t` is so small that the molecule can only undergo one reaction.
-As such, the accuracy of the simulation strongly depends on the proportion between the reaction rate and the time step :math:`\Delta t`.
-If :math:`k_t \cdot \Delta t>0.1`, PyRID will print out a warning.
+We assume that the time step :math:`\Delta t` is so small that the molecules can only undergo one reaction within :math:`\Delta t`.
+As such, the accuracy of the simulation strongly depends on the ratio between the microscopic reaction rate and the time step :math:`\Delta t`.
+If :math:`\sum_i^n k_i \cdot \Delta t>0.1`, PyRID will print out a warning.
 As for uni-molecular reactions, each bi-molecular reaction can contain several reaction paths, each of which can be of a different bi-molecular reaction type.
 PyRID supports the following